Employers and Universities: Work with us?

 3. Double check your UCAS application

-The UCAS application form is long, and contains a lot of tick boxes and drop down menus – don’t make the same mistake as one applicant we know made - accidentally clicking ‘Chinese’ instead of ‘chemistry’ on her list of A levels.
-It was a bit of a shock when she was asked to tell the tutor about her Chinese coursework in an interview!
+The UCAS application form is long, and contains a lot of tick boxes and drop down menus – don’t make a silly mistake, like clicking ‘Chinese’ instead of ‘chemistry’ on your list of A-levels.

-Luckily it was all sorted out, but your UCAS application form is a legal document, where you have to declare all your qualifications – this means you can’t leave out that dodgy GCSE result or the AS you decided to drop.
+Your UCAS application form is a legal document, where you have to declare all your qualifications – this means you can’t leave out that dodgy GCSE result or the A-level you decided to drop.
 Double check with your teacher if you are unsure of anything – but always read through one final time before you send it off!

 Make sure you know how to put together a strong personal statement as this could have a decisive impact on your applications: